Sumeyye-Mete/multiselect-menu-rick-and-morty/README.md

 # Multiselect Menu

 Welcome to the frontend showcase, where I've utilized React, Typescript, a REST API, and SCSS to craft a responsive and interactive multiselect component.<br/>
-Within this menu, you can experience an infinite scroll effect as you navigate using the arrow keys and tab on your keyboard.
+Within this menu, you can experience an infinite scroll effect in menu options section.
+You can navigate using the arrow keys and tab on your keyboard.

 ## Screenshots